PerliBlu/Le-immagini-di-perlina/README.md

 #### Deployment method

-Heroku Git: Use Heroku CLI, to use this option you need to follow [Heroku's started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).
+*Heroku Git*: Use Heroku CLI, to use this option you need to follow [Heroku's started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up).

-GitHub: Connect your GitHub repo with Heroku.
+*GitHub*: Connect your GitHub repo with Heroku.
 This is the easier one, first, you need to grant Heroku access, then select the repo and branch to deploy.

-Dropbox: Use your source code stored in Dropbox.
+*Dropbox*: Use your source code stored in Dropbox.

 ![heroku-deployment_sources](rsc/heroku-deployment_sources.png)